stefanieversace/ai-recommendation-prompt-lab/README.md

 This project moves beyond basic prompting by testing multiple prompt strategies, analysing output quality, and examining how large language models interpret user intent in recommendation tasks.

 ## Live Demo

-Experience the system in action:
+Try the interactive app here:
 👉 https://stefanieversace-ai-recommendation-prompt-lab-app-y7w7wd.streamlit.app/

-This interactive demo allows users to:
+This demo allows users to explore recommendation outputs across:

-* input natural language preferences
-* test different prompt strategies
-* explore how recommendation outputs change based on prompt design
+- entertainment
+- music
+- security

+It is designed to show how prompt engineering can simulate recommendation systems by interpreting natural language preferences, mood, and user intent.

 ---

 ## Overview

-Traditional recommendation systems rely on collaborative filtering and behavioural data.

-This project explores an alternative approach: generating recommendations using structured prompts and analysing how effectively a language model can simulate recommendation logic.
+This project explores how prompt engineering can be used to simulate recommendation systems across multiple domains, including music, entertainment, and cybersecurity.

-The focus is not just on generating outputs, but on evaluating their quality, consistency, and limitations.
+The project focuses on how large language models interpret natural language requests such as mood, genre, context, and listener intent, and how prompt design influences output quality, consistency, and relevance.

 ---